-Data Description s(n) Unencoded warm-up samples (n = subframe's bits-per-sample \ast lpc order). u(4) (Predictor coefficient precision in bits)-1 (NOTE: 0b1111 is invalid). s(5) Prediction right shift needed in bits. s(n) Unencoded predictor coefficients (n = predictor coefficient precision \ast lpc order).
+Data Description s(n) Unencoded warm-up samples (n = subframe's bits-per-sample \ast lpc order). u(4) (Predictor coefficient precision in bits)-1 (NOTE: 0b1111 is invalid). s(5) Prediction right shift needed in bits.

+Data Description

+s(n) Unencoded predictor coefficients (n = predictor coefficient precision \ast lpc order).

-Data Description Coded residual Encoded residual
+Coded residual Encoded residual

 See section on Constant subframe on how the warm-up samples are stored unencoded.
 The unencoded predictor coefficients are stored the same way as the warm-up samples, but the number of bits needed for each coefficient is defined by the predictor coefficient precision.
-While the prediction right shift is signed two's complement, this number MUST be positive.
+While the prediction right shift is signed two's complement, this number MUST NOT be negative, see section past changes for an explanation why this is.